cardistack/cardano-nodes-docker/README.md

 # Intro

-This guide to enable users quickly spin up a cardano block producer node on the testnet , mainnet or mary_era using docker compose files. the beauty about using yaml files is you can easily bring up nodes and detroy nodes with one command.
+This guide is to enable users quickly spin up a cardano block producer node on the testnet , mainnet or mary_era using docker compose files. the beauty about using yaml files is you can easily bring up nodes and destroy nodes with one command.
 You can also easily test out different node versions on the fly without having to install etc

 # Credits

-Special shout out to the guys at nessusio who have created one of the best cardano docker images i find as the images already come with scripts and tools like gLiview. [nessusio dockerhub images](https://hub.docker.com/r/nessusio/cardano-node)
+Special shout out to the guys at nessusio who have created one of the best cardano docker images i found as the images already come with scripts and tools like gLiview. [nessusio dockerhub images](https://hub.docker.com/r/nessusio/cardano-node)

 Another massive shout out to (tdiesler?). who has put together this wonderful guide on using the nessusio images to create a relay and block producing node using docker.
 All i have done is taking that guide and adapted it to use docker-compose yaml files.
 [refer to this guide if you get stuck](https://tdiesler.gitbook.io/cardano/plain-docker/running-the-nodes).